-At CNN Town Hall, Sen. Marco Rubio Declines To Say He Won't Take NRA Money
+Florida Sen. Marco Rubio Softens On Gun Restrictions

+Rubio also said he was "reconsidering" his position on high-capacity magazines.
+"I'll tell you why," he said, "because while it may not prevent an attack, it may save lives in an attack."

+The comments represent a softening for a lawmaker whom the NRA has endorsed and praised as someone who has "vigorously fought to promote and defend the right to keep and bear arms."

-One week after the deadly shooting at a high school in Parkland, Fla., that killed 17 people, lawmakers and a representative of the National Rifle Association faced tough questions from students, teachers and parents at a CNN town hall meeting to discuss how to prevent such tragedies in the future.
+One week after the deadly shooting at a high school in Parkland, Fla., that killed 17 people, lawmakers and a representative of the NRA faced tough questions from students, teachers and parents at a CNN town hall meeting to discuss how to prevent such tragedies in the future.

-Florida Sens.
-Marco Rubio, a Republican, and Bill Nelson, a Democrat, and U.S. Rep. Ted Deutch, D-Fla., started by answering parents and students at the event in Sunrise.
+Rubio was joined by Sen. Bill Nelson, a Democrat, and U.S. Rep. Ted Deutch, D-Fla., started by answering parents and students at the event in Sunrise.

 Rubio was the lone Republican lawmaker on the panel, as CNN's Jake Tapper said both President Trump and Florida Gov. Rick Scott declined invitations to attend.